-This course has three aims: 1) to introduce students to key themes in philosophy, especially metaphysics and epistemology, and in so doing to show how an apparently abstruse discipline is of surprising relevance to our lives; 2) to provide students with essential tools for understanding the nature of logical reasoning and evaluating arguments; 3) to sharpen students’ abilities to express themselves clearly and cogently, in writing and especially in speaking.
+This course has three aims: 1) to introduce students to key themes in philosophy, particularly metaphysics and epistemology, and in so doing to show how an apparently abstruse discipline is of surprising relevance to our lives; 2) to provide students with essential tools for understanding the nature of logical reasoning and evaluating arguments; 3) to sharpen students’ abilities to express themselves clearly and cogently, in writing and especially in speaking.

-Beyond thoughtful reading and active participation, students are expected to complete several very short and informal writing exercises, in part as a warm-up for a longer concluding reflection on key course themes.
+Beyond thoughtful reading and active participation, students are expected to complete several short and informal writing exercises, in part as a warm-up for a longer concluding reflection on key course themes.

 Specific course detail such as hours and instructors are subject to change at the discretion of the University.
 Not all instructors listed for a course teach all sections of that course.